 "Participation Quizzes": There will be a total of six participation quiz assignments.
 You will need to go to the Assignments tab and take a multiple-choice quiz on the date indicated on the Lecture and Assignments Schedule.
 Quizzes open at 8:00 am and close at midnight of the same day.
 Do not attempt to take the quiz at 11:50 pm because the due date is at midnight and the assignment will close at that time.
 The quizzes will cover the material from the readings, lecture notes, and films.
 Quizzes are intended to be "participatory" in the sense that, at the beginning of the semester, students will be assigned to Discussion Groups.
-Members of each Discussion Group are encouraged to connect by e-mail on the day of the quiz and discuss the answers to each of the questions.
-Each student will then enter her/his answers.
-The Participation Quizzes count for 12.5% of the Final Grade.
+Members of each Discussion Group are encouraged to connect by e-mail on the day prior to taking the quiz, when the Questions are posted, and discuss the answers to each of the Questions.
+Each student will then individually enter her/his answers on the following day.

 Extra Credit Essay: The wealth of material available on all topics related to the Modules makes it impossible to cover all of the interesting questions that are currently of great relevance to this course.
 Thus, for students interested in researching and writing a short essay on selected topics, extra credit points can be garnered (15 total) to add to your grade at the end of the semester.
-You can submit your extra credit (.doc format) under the "Assignments" tab.
-The questions for the essays are scheduled throughout the course; all extra credit essays must be turned in by the last week of the semester.
+The questions for the essays are available altogether under the Assignments tab where you can also submit your papers.
+Papers should be 700 words in length and in .doc format.
+Extra credit essays will be evaluated according to the same rubric as the Reflection Papers.